SmartTeleMax/iktomi/doc/source/web-tutorial.rst

-Scopes of environment and data valiables
+Scopes of environment and data variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 `env` and `data` objects does not just store a data, also they delimitate data between handlers from differrent app parts. `web.cases` handler